alexch/codelikethis/public/lessons/learn_to_code_with_javascript/input_and_output.md

 Traditional programs are written using *sequences*, which are performed in order like a traditional recipe, performed by a single chef:

 0. preheat oven to 350&deg;
-1. roll out batter on baking sheet
+1. roll out dough on baking sheet
-2. cut out cookies and remove excess batter
+2. cut out cookies and remove excess dough
 3. put baking sheet in the oven
 4. wait 20 minutes and remove baking sheet from oven
 5. place cookies on a tray and wait 10 more minutes for cookies to cool